Waiting on Wednesday is a weekly event hosted by Breaking the Spine that spotlights upcoming releases that we’re eagerly anticipating.

 This week’s book: Dear Reader by Mary o’Connell

 Publication Date: May 9, 2017

 For seventeen-year-old Flannery Fields, the only respite from the plaid-skirted mean girls at Sacred Heart High School at is her beloved teacher Miss Sweeney’s AP English class.
-But when Miss Sweeney doesn’t show up to teach Flannery’s favorite book, Wuthering Heights, leaving behind her purse, Flannery knows something is wrong.
+But when Miss Sweeney doesn't show up to teach Flannery’s favorite book, Wuthering Heights, and leaves behind her purse, Flannery knows something is wrong.

 The police are called, and Flannery gives them everything—except Miss Sweeney’s copy of Wuthering Heights.
 This she holds onto.
 And it’s a good thing she does, because when she opens it, something very strange happens.
 It has somehow transformed into Miss Sweeney’s real-time diary.
 It seems Miss Sweeney is in New York City—and she’s in trouble.

 So Flannery does something very unFlannery-like: she skips school and sets out for Manhattan, with the book as her guide.
 But as soon as she arrives, she meets a boy named Heath.
 Heath is British, on a gap year, and has strangely nineteenth-century mannerisms.
 In fact, Flannery can’t help thinking that he seems to have stepped from the pages of Brontë’s novel.
 Could it be that Flannery is actually spending this topsy-turvy day with her ultimate fictional romantic hero?